-A request to rezone from Downtown Code (DTC) to Specific Plan (SP) zoning for property located at 630 Division Street, approximately 130 feet east of 7th Avenue South, (0.09 acres), to permit a mixed-use development.
+A request to rezone from DTC to SP zoning for property located at 630 Division Street, approximately 130 feet east of 7th Avenue South, (0.09 acres), to permit a mixed-use development, requested by Chisel Workshop, applicant; Jim & Candace Higgins, owners.

-Staff recommends deferral to the February 9, 2023 Planning Commission meeting at the request of the applicant.
+Staff Recommendation: Defer to the February 9, 2023, Planning Commission meeting.